yanlinw/ztna-model-network/README.md

 ```
 ## Create ZTNA Application

-1. After terraform provision the POC successfully, the connector deployment page in the splashtop portal will show the connector is connected.
+1. After Terraform has successfully provisioned the POC, the connector deployment page in the Splashtop portal will indicate that the connector is connected.

-2. Create a testing app.
-In the portal, go to Applications/Applications, click "Create An Application", choose the RDP type and fill in "Host" as "ztenv-myrdp.default.svc.cluster.local" and "Port" as "3389".
+2. Create a test application.
+In the portal, navigate to Applications/Applications, click "Create An Application", select the RDP type, and enter "ztenv-myrdp.default.svc.cluster.local" as the "Host" and "3389" as the "Port".
 Save the application.

-3. Test the browser based RDP access.
-In the portal, launch the application by clicking the icon of the newly created RDP application in Applications/Applications.
+3. Test the browser-based RDP access.
+In the portal, launch the newly created RDP application by clicking the icon in Applications/Applications.